cirocosta/cartorio/docs/serving-tarballs-as-images.md

 ```

-Where the reference is:
+Where the `reference` is either:

-- either the exact digest of a manifest that was pushed, or
+- the exact digest of a manifest that was pushed, or
 - a pointer (alias) to the digest of a manifest that has been pushed.

 This can be seen in practice when looking at what `cartorio` does with its internal blobstore: